Adam-Color/AppUsageGUI/README.md

 NOTE: GIL is detached for the macOS build; use Python 3.13.7t

+## Building

+For building, it is recommended to use Python 3.13.7 for Windows/Linux, and 3.13.7t for macOS in a virtual enviroment.

+Install requirents:
+`pip install -r requirements.txt`

+Run build script:
+`python build.py`

+The resulting AppUsageGUI folder will be created in dist/

+Scripts to create macOS/Windows installers are located in dev/

 ## How It Works

 AppUsageGUI is a cross-platform desktop application built with Python and Tkinter that monitors application usage time with project-based organization.
 The application works by: